gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 The `enable` subcommand will change the behavior of `teleport-update update` to update teleport and restart the existing agent, if running.
 It will also run update teleport immediately, to ensure that subsequent executions succeed.

+Both `update` and `enable` will maintain a shared lock file preventing any re-entrant executions.

 The `enable` subcommand will:
 1. Query the `/v1/webapi/find` endpoint.
 2. If the current updater-managed version of Teleport is the latest, and teleport package is not installed, jump to (16).